 2. Identity Management is a Chore

 The only daily activity specifically required by PCI is log review.
-However, creating policy-based administration to control your identity management is an important security activity.
+However, creating a policy-based administration to control your identity management is an important security activity.

 3. Possible Suffering from "Shadow IT" Risks